aeternity/aepp-playground/ROADMAP.md

 - Compile Contracts
 - Deploy Contracts

-The contract editor can also sync with local files, we can create a local http server that syncs `forgae` `contracts/` folder with `aepp-playground` contracts browser.
+The contract editor can also sync with local files, we can create a local http server that syncs `aeproject` `contracts/` folder with `aepp-playground` contracts browser.

 #### Contract Executor